 - When buying tinned foods, check for salt content as sometimes beans, veggies and fish are stored in salted water which may not be suitable for baby.
 Opt for ones tinned in water whenever possible

 - When eating out don’t be afraid to ask if salt is added to any foods you’re thinking of getting for young children.
 Ask if the salt could be avoided or if there are any lower salt dishes that are appropriate for children.

 Remember that if they have a little more on some days and a little less on others, this is OK.
 It’s all about overall balance.
 Try not to panic day to day and just do what you can to keep overall intakes low.
-The tips above should help, but also try to avoid offering too much in the way of crisps and cakes and biscuits…these often contain a fair amount of salt, and it’s very hard to tell exactly how much.
+The tips above should help, but also try to avoid offering too much in the way of crisps and cakes and biscuits to older children…these often contain a fair amount of salt, and it’s very hard to tell exactly how much.

-If children are having these regularly, it could bring your infants average salt intake fairly high.
-For example, a medium packet of crisps contains around 0.6 mg salt – so do check labels and try to switch these for more baby friendly alternatives wherever possible.
+If children are having these regularly, it could bring your little one’s average salt intake fairly high.
+For example, a medium packet of crisps contains around 0.6g salt – so it’s important to be a little savvy with those food labels